 We have provided steps for before, during, and after LIFT delivery including documentation and strategies for successful delivery.
 Please contact your state leadership for assistance on state-specific needs, including future trainings.

-If you still have questions, please email me (harden.samantha@vt.edu)
+If you still have questions, please email the principal investigator, Samantha Harden (harden.samantha@vt.edu)

 Real world impacts!